MrCroxx/blog/content/posts/style-log/index.md

 - Pants: OPICLOTH/OPIC 21AW
 - Shoes: Birkenstock Boston

-The coat somewhat looks it came out of Star Wars.
+The surface fabric of this garment is 70% sheep wool and it is warm.

 ![Outfit 4-1](assets/outfit/2025aw/4-1.jpg#p80 "Outfit 4-1")
 ![Outfit 4-2](assets/outfit/2025aw/4-2.jpg#p80 "Outfit 4-2")